-With regard to the securitisation market, MünchenerHyp only participates as an investor in Mortgage Backed Securities (MBS), although these investments are declared to be discontinued pursuant to Art.
+With regard to the securitisation market, MünchenerHyp only participates as an investor in Mortgage Backed Securities (MBS), whereby these investments are declared to be discontinued pursuant to Art.
 69 SolvV.
-Until now, the portfolio (3 securities backed by properties in Germany, France and Spain) is being processed and is thus continuously shrinking.
-The expected weighted residual maturity stands at about 3 years.
+Until now, the remaining portfolio (one security backed by properties in Germany, France, Belgium and Spain) is being fully serviced and is continuously shrinking.
+The expected residual maturity stands at about 3 years.

 MBS investments were fundamentally made as credit substitute transactions to develop a portfolio that is complementary to the credit business.
-MünchenerHyp only invested in securities that have at least two external ratings from Moody's, SEtP or Fitch, and have fundamental asset values which bore up well against an internal credit analysis comparable to that of the credit business.
+MünchenerHyp only invested in securities that have at least two external ratings from Moody's, S&P or Fitch, and have fundamental asset values which bore up well against an internal credit analysis comparable to that of the credit business.
 All of the securitisation items are in the banking book.
 The report to the supervisory authority takes place pursuant to the standardised credit risk model and is based on the external ratings.
 MünchenerHyp applies a ratings-based approach here.

-MünchenerHyp has not carried out its own securitisations to date, however it does have the appropriate instruments to do so.
-Table 23 describes the exposure values and capital requirements of the securitisations acquired by MünchenerHyp, differentiated according to the ranges for securitisation risk weights.
-It is apparent here that the securitisations in MünchenerHyp's portfolio fall completely within the first four ranges with a maximum risk weight of 100%.
-The overall capital requirements from the securitisation items were only \notin 1 million as of the end of December 2012.
+To date MünchenerHyp has not originated its own securitisations, although it does have the appropriate instruments at its disposal to do so.
+Table 22 describes the exposure values and capital requirements of the securitisations acquired by MünchenerHyp, differentiated according to the ranges for securitisation risk weights.